Help With Workers’ Compensation Appeals

 Be patient through this process.
 While the delays can be frustrating, rushing the process with insufficient information may only leave you with a smaller compensation package.
 You can be sure that any delays in the appeal process will not be due to your lawyer if you retain attorney Katzakian.
 We are efficient and highly responsive to help you get what you need as quickly as possible.

-The appeals process for workers’ compensation matters is complex and difficult with all the red tape involved.
-Attorney Katzakian has worked in the field for years and knows how to get these cases heard efficiently.
+The workers’ compensation appeals process is complex and difficult with all the red tape involved.
+Attorney Katzakian has worked in the field for years and knows how to get these workers’ comp cases heard efficiently.
 In addition to his specific experience in work injury law, he is also an accomplished litigator and licensed mediator.
 He is equally at home in the courtroom or at the negotiating table.
 He will fight to get you the compensation you need so you can recover from your injuries.

-For more information on how the Law Offices of Bo Katzakian can assist you in getting benefits for your work injury, call 408-624-8420 or contact us online for a free initial consultation.
+For more information on how the Katzakian Law P.C. can assist you in getting benefits for your work injury, call 888-724-4138 or contact us for a free initial consultation.
 We will fight for the compensation you deserve.